 It’s common for consumers to go into a dispensary wanting a strain that’s good for headaches, or for period pain or to sleep well.
 And it’s the job of the budtender to know what those strains are.
 This job also requires a great deal of people handling, so to be a budtender you should enjoy working with people.
 But beware – this job can also mean you spend your entire income on herb!

-If you have a green thumb and love to smoke the herb, why not consider becoming a marijuana grower?
-There are many places in the world where marijuana has become legal for medical sale, which means that they need growers.
+If you have a green thumb and love to smoke the herb, why not consider becoming a cannabis grower?
+There are many places in the world where cannabis has become legal for medical sale, which means that they need growers.
 In most cases this requires having a license to grow, which can be the hurdle in getting this job.

-As weed gets better and better all around the world, you have to really set the stage as a marijuana grower.
-When we think about breeders in the Netherlands or in the Silicon Valley, we’re talking about connoisseurs of marijuana breeding.
+As weed gets better and better all around the world, you have to really set the stage as a cannabis grower.
+When we think about breeders in the Netherlands or in the Silicon Valley, we’re talking about connoisseurs of cannabis breeding.

-There’s room in the marijuana industry for culinary adventurers!
+There’s room in the cannabis industry for culinary adventurers!
 In fact, there are all kinds of weird edibles you can buy these days.
 Somebody has to make them, right?
-Well, marijuana edibles are a huge market, and if you have experience making pastries then this could be a job for you.
-There are even marijuana beverages, marijuana-infused kombucha and savoury treats.
+Well, cannabis edibles are a huge market, and if you have experience making pastries then this could be a job for you.
+There are even cannabis beverages, cannabis-infused kombucha and savoury treats.